ztyyLV/web-twain-docs/faq/use-dwt-in-citrix-env.md

 To configure the enhanced mode, please follow the steps below:

-1. Stop service
+1. Stop Dynamsoft Service
 2. Set EnableEnhancedMode=TRUE in DSConfiguration.ini which is under `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_17`
 3. Set Dynamsoft.DWT.IfCheckDCP=true in dynamsoft.webtwain.config.js
-4. Restart service
+4. Restart Dynamsoft Service

 <strong>How to check if Enhance mode is running</strong>